csinva/csinva.github.io/_notes/stat/causal_inference.md

       - $X_z = x \implies Y_{xz} = Y_z \quad \forall x, \text{ subsets }Z\text{, and values } z \text{ for } Z$
         - generalizes above
         - ensures interventions $do(X=x)$ results in appropriate counterfactual, regardless of holding a variable fixed, say $Z=z$
-- assumptions for ATE being identifiable: exhangeability (or ignorability) + consistency, positivity
+- assumptions for ATE being identifiable: exchangeability (or ignorability) + consistency, positivity
+- **Independent Causal Mechanisms (ICM) Principle**: The causal generative process of a system’s variables is composed of autonomous modules that do not inform or influence each other.
+  * In the probabilistic case, this means that the conditional distribution of each variable given its causes (i.e., its mechanism) does not inform or influence the other mechanisms.